 For customers, special swag, or even a guided tour of the flagship store of their favorite food & beverage brand are seen as more valuable than a simpler freebie or a discount.
 These are called experiential rewards—one-of-a-kind incentives that are memorable.
 So start considering what kinds of experiences your customers may enjoy once social distancing dials back down.

 People love tiers and it’s a perfect loyalty structure for this industry segment.
 Advancing toward a higher rank gives members a substantial goal to work towards.
 Not to mention those who have worked to reach a higher tier are less likely to switch to another competitor, because doing so would mean giving up their hard-earned privileges.

 4. Special Loyalty Program Elements to Stand Out

-Make the most out of your app by integrating it with your loyalty program.
+Make the most out of your app by integrating it with your food and beverage loyalty program.
 Give customers bonus points for daily logins, or for placing an order through the app to incentivize the creation of new habits.

 Limited access clubs

 Drive sales by creating special interest groups with exclusive access, which customers can join and gain access to limited-edition products.
-This type of group attracts the attention of customers who seek “unique”.
+This type of group attracts the attention of customers who seek “the unique”.